 - Promotional channel metrics (email, advertising): Chances are, channels like email marketing and advertising will be central to your lead generation efforts.
-Measure your email open rate, as well as click through rates, to measure your effectiveness in positioning your new product as part of your promotion strategy.
-If you’re using online advertising to promote your new product, look at the costs and click through rates to measure, once again, your effectiveness at positioning and promoting this new product.
+Measure your email open rate, as well as click through rates, to measure your effectiveness in positioning your new product as part of your overall promotion strategy.
+If you’re using online product advertising to promote your launch, look at the costs and click through rates to measure, once again, your effectiveness at positioning and promoting this new product.

 - Website traffic / page views: Be sure to measure views of all of your launch content as well, which includes website traffic or page views to new product pages, landing pages, and related content.